adjust/ios_sdk/doc/migration.md

 4. Build your project to confirm that everything is properly connected again.

-The Adjust SDK v3.0.0 added delegate callbacks.
+The adjust SDK v3.0.0 added delegate callbacks.
 Check out the [README] for details.